llama-bot/llama-bot-docs/docs/3-bot/2-setting-up.md

 ### Discord

 1. Create a new application from the [Discord Developer Portal](https://discord.com/developers/applications).
 Select one if you already have it.
-Be cautious though, since this operation is **NOT REVERSIBLE**.
-2. Make application a bot.
+2. Go to the `Bot` tab and convert your application to a discord bot.
+Be cautious since this operation is **NOT REVERSIBLE**.
 3. Copy the bot token.
 This will be used during the [Server](#server) setup.

 ### Firebase